DarkEmp3ror13/DarkEmp3ror13/README.md

 - 👋 Hi, I’m @Kaushik Mahata
-- 👀 I’m interested in coding
+- 👀 Tech Enthusiast, Curious & Honest
 - 🌱 I’m currently learning Web Development(HTML.CSS.Javascript-React)
 - 💞️ I’m looking to collaborate on any software development work
-- 📫 How to reach me ...kaushik.mahata@outlook.com
+- 📫 How to reach me... kaushik.mahata@outlook.com

 <!---
 DarkEmp3ror13/DarkEmp3ror13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.